What Are Cataracts?

 This option includes standard cataract surgery and a single-focus intraocular lens implant, usually focused to distance vision only.
 These lenses will improve overall clarity but will require glasses to optimize vision and see anything at near.

 Astigmatism-Reducing Intraocular Lenses or Incisions

 This option is designed to reduce the blurring effects of astigmatism (see illustration below).
-Patients who choose astigmatism reduction will enjoy sharper vision as a result of state-of-the-art intraocular lenses and/or surgical astigmatism reduction, call Limbal Relaxing Incisions (LRIs), specially designed to minimize or eliminate astigmatism.
+Patients who choose astigmatism reduction will enjoy sharper vision as a result of state-of-the-art intraocular lenses and/or surgical astigmatism reduction, called Limbal Relaxing Incisions (LRIs), specially designed to minimize or eliminate astigmatism.

-Advanced Bifocal/Multifocal Intraocular Lenses
+Advanced Trifocal/Multifocal Intraocular Lenses

 This option enhances the function of vision following cataract surgery.
 The lenses of this type are primarily focused to the distance and add a good degree of near ability as well.
 The near-focus function of the lens varies from person to person but a broader focus is almost universally enjoyed by all who choose this lens.
-The purpose of the implant is to enhance distance and near vision compared to standard monodical implants.
+The purpose of the implant is to enhance distance and near vision compared to standard monofocal implants.
 The lens not only performs this function but also may include correction of astigmatism when necessary.

 LENS FOR ASTIGMATISM